ddwalk77/FDIP/README.md

 – Pearson correlation on numerical data indicates a correlation between the LEVEL CATEGORY and UNITS ONSCENE.
 Since the counts for both the UNITS ONSCENE and LEVEL CATEGORY were highest at one, this is not too insightful.
-We also see the correlation between ZIP CODE and BOROUGH DESC which is a given.
+There is also a correlation between ZIP CODE and BOROUGH DESC which is a given.
 There are also some other minor correlations between UNITS ONSCENE and TOTAL INCIDENT DURATION which is further demonstrated in pair plots, scatter plots, and crosstabs.
 LEVEL CATEGORY and TOTAL INCIDENT DURATION